A sweet Good Place finale rescues a frustrating final season: Review

 The cast was swell.
 D'Arcy Carden was an immediate discovery, making Janet a good-humored god thing evolving past omni-consciousness while falling believably hard for an apex Florida Man.
 Danson had whimsical fun as a reformed Michael, though a late flashback to his jailer days reminded you of his insidious charm.
 Harper sputtered splendidly, and Jacinto and Jamil played their single jokes (Jacksonville/namedropping) with aplomb.
 Bell's acerbic steadiness counterbalanced an ever-busier plot.

 Then came the final twist.
-In the Good Place, everyone was a purposeless zombie.
+In The Good Place, everyone was a purposeless zombie.
 The solution: Add a doorway to nothing-everythingness.
 Bring death back to death.
-The emotionally charged last episode, “Whenever You’re Ready,” had the flash-est forwards in TV history, following everyone (including offscreen Shakespeare) to a final state of grace.
+The emotionally-charged last episode, "Whenever You're Ready," had the flash-est forwards in TV history, following everyone (including offscreen Shakespeare) to a final state of grace.
 Jason scored his perfect Madden game.
 Chidi experienced profound joy with Eleanor.
-Tahani finally got along with her parents, and dedicated herself to learning the demi-godly profession of architecting.
+Tahani finally got along with her parents and dedicated herself to learning the demi-godly profession of architecting.
 Eleanor loved Chidi enough to let him go and, umm, also saved Mindy St. Clare (Maribeth Monroe), sure, I can see that.
-Michael became a human, and his legal name was Michael Realman, god that’s funny.
-Janet was Doctor Manhattan, more or less, living forever in kamillion Jason kisses.
+Michael became a human, and his legal name was Michael Realman, god that's funny.
+Janet was Doctor Manhattan, more or less, living forever in a kajillion Jason kisses.